vikas2020/Data-Visualization-Course-CS-625/HW7/Report.md

 ### Final two questions are

-## 1. Does the incidence of COVID-19 infections vary with different seasons?
+## 1. How did the CO2 emissions from aviation and ground transport travel change in the US during the COVID-19 pandemic? **

 ![](mainq1.png)